 After You Bleach

-After you’re done bleaching, using a whitening toothpaste like Colgate Optic White toothpaste, which removes tooth stains that ordinary toothpastes don’t.
+After you’re done bleaching, consider using a whitening toothpaste like Colgate Optic White toothpaste, which removes tooth stains that ordinary toothpastes don’t.
 Your dentist can advise you if or when it’s best to re-whiten after treatment.

 Tooth whitening or bleaching has become the most popular aesthetic dental treatment requested.
 It's also the most cost effective way to improve your smile, but it's not always risk-free.
 Teeth whitening kits vary and offer effective results when used properly.
 The single most important step to getting and maintaining dazzling teeth is to consult your dentist, who will know the best choice for your smile!